-Malësia e Gollakut, we went there once with Akile Dedinca, Rrahman Dini and another friend who was better known by Akilja, I am sorry but I don't remember her name.
+Hava Shala: Yes, we went.
+For example, we divided, not in a strict way but it was implied that someone will go to Montenegro, someone to Macedonia, Someone to Preshevo and someone to Bujanovc, someone will go to this area, someone...Depending on the difficult cases or the initiative, there was a need for somebody with experience and somebody who was honored in...
+I remember, in Malësia e Gollakut.27 We went there once with Akile Dedinca, Rrahman Dini and another friend who was better known as Akile..
+I am sorry but I don't remember her name.
 Rrahman Dini died right after the war, he participated in the war.
-He was an amazing person, a person without a political bias, without a party, without... simply a patriotic person.
+He was an amazing person, a person without political bias, without a party, without... simply a patriotic person.
 We went to Gollak, to one village of Gollak.
-And, and there was... we left the car down and went up there and discussed and the welcome of the man of that house was very interesting.
+And... and there was... we left the car down and went up there and discussed and the welcome of the man of that house was very interesting.

-He said, "Welcome, because you never struck to the point more than today."
+He said, "Welcome, because you never hit the target better than today."
 And we started the ceremonies, "How are you, how's everything going?"
 And he said, "You don't need to tell me who you are, I know who you are."
 He said, "And let me tell you something.
 You've come at the right time.
-Not that the other men who came before to my oda weren't good," but, "There were either good men at bad times or bad men at good times."
+Not that the other men who came to my oda before weren't good, but they were either good men at bad times or bad men at good times."
 He said, "And none of them matched, they didn't find the right moment.
 You came," he said, "Good people at the right time."
 I will never forget it!
 It was something, an extraordinary formulation.
-And we talked and brought the case closer [to a resolution].
+And we talked and brought the case closer to a resolution.
 Of course no case was reconciled the first time, but you could somehow know from the very first time, because as the saying goes, "A good day is seen in the morning."